Helpful Tips on DIY Pest Control for Apartment Renters

 Caulk sealing

-The most important step in preventing an infestation is to keep your apartment clean and sanitary.
-Reduce clutter as much as possible and don’t leave food out that can attract pests.
-While you may believe you already do a good job keeping clean, you may not be thorough enough to prevent pest issues.
+The most important step in preventing an infestation is keeping your apartment clean and sanitary.
+Reduce clutter as much as possible, and don’t leave food out that can attract pests.
+While you may believe you already do a good job keeping your apartment clean, you may not be thorough enough to prevent pest issues.

-Blaming another tenant in the apartment complex may be an easy thing to do but it doesn’t solve the problem.
-What your neighbors do is out of your control, the only thing you can control is what you do.
+Blaming another tenant in the apartment complex may be easy, but it doesn’t solve the problem.
+What your neighbors do is out of your control; you can only control what you do.
 There is a way you can be pest-free even if your close neighbors have pest issues.
 Here are a few things you can do:

-• Seal Cracks and Crevices – Bugs, especially cockroaches, can make their way into your apartment through the smallest of cracks so using a caulking gun, seal off any opening and crevices inside your apartment that may allow roaches or rodents to slip in and out of your home with ease.
+• Seal Cracks and Crevices—Bugs, especially cockroaches, can make their way into your apartment through the smallest of cracks, so using a caulking gun, seal off any openings and crevices inside your apartment that may allow roaches or rodents to slip in and out of your home easily.

-• Secure and Seal Gaps Around Plumbing – Either get your apartment maintenance to do this or do it yourself.
-Any leaks or plumbing issues of any kind leads to excess moisture which pests love and flock towards.
+• Secure and Seal Gaps Around Plumbing—Either get your apartment maintenance to do this or do it yourself.
+Any leaks or plumbing issues lead to excess moisture, which pests love and flock towards.

-• Repair loose-fitting doors and windows – When your doors and windows fit loosely, they create entry points for insects and rodents to come into your home.
-This may be a simple task you can do yourself if you have a screwdriver lying around or another one you can call maintenance to come over and do.
+• Repair loose-fitting doors and windows—When your doors and windows fit loosely, they create entry points for insects and rodents to enter your home.
+This may be a simple task you can do yourself.
+If you have a screwdriver lying around or another one, you can call maintenance to come over and do it.

-• Inspect and clean up thoroughly after traveling --If you’ve just got back from vacation, be very wary of your clothing and luggage to make sure you haven’t brought any critters along with you.
+• Inspect and clean up thoroughly after traveling.
+If you’ve just returned from vacation, be very wary of your clothing and luggage to make sure you haven’t brought any critters along with you.
 Hotels and motels are notorious for bed bugs, which may have hitched a ride on your clothes or belongings.

-• Sweep Up Leaves and Yard Debris – Leaves and debris out on your patio can draw in cockroaches, ants and other insects so grab a broom and sweep that stuff away to ensure no bugs are hiding under leaves.
+• Sweep Up Leaves and Yard Debris—Leaves and debris on your patio can attract cockroaches, ants, and other insects, so grab a broom and sweep them away to ensure no bugs are hiding under the leaves.

 Key Takeaways

-• When you live in an apartment, you're more susceptible to pest problems than living in a single-family home.
+• Living in an apartment makes you more susceptible to pest problems than living in a single-family home.

 • Prevention is key to keeping pest problems from re-emerging in your apartment.
 Maintain cleanliness and seal cracks and crevices to keep pests out.